• Loading stock data...

 Edge rushers have increased their value in recent years, as the NFL’s elite pass rushers have seen record contract extensions each of the last few offseasons.

-Myles Garrett (above) of the Browns leads the pack, securing the top position after signing a record four-year, $160 million extension on March 9th.
+Myles Garrett of the Browns leads the pack, securing the top position after signing a record four-year, $160 million extension on March 9th.
 He’ll receive $123 million in guaranteed money, two days after Browns owner Jimmy Haslam declined to meet with Garrett over his trade request.

-Nick Bosa takes third, earning $34 million with the 49ers.
+Nick Bosa takes fourth, earning $34 million with the 49ers.
 The former second overall pick in the 2019 NFL Draft will earn $170 million through his extension signed in 2023, not including a $50 million signing bonus.

-Top 25 Paid Edge Rushers
+Top 25 Highest-Paid Edge Rushers

 Here is the full list of the top 25 highest-paid NFL edge rushers by average annual value.
 The list was compiled using data from Spotrac.